 With China and the European Union having requirements that EV manufacturers be responsible for recycling, these two jurisdictions have a head start on the global market.

-Since EV battery recycled content will be competing with mined material, Canada has a colossal challenge to develop its recycling capabilities to compare with those of the EU, China and the U.S. Indeed, Canadian recycling activity has barely gotten started.
+With EV battery recycled content positioned to be competing with mined material, Canada has a colossal challenge to develop its recycling capabilities to compare with those of the EU, China and the U.S. Indeed, Canadian recycling activity has barely gotten started.

 Canada risks leaving left behind.